VirtoCommerce/vc-module-image-tools/README.md

 1. Possibility to make different image thumbnails and use them, instead of using the  original images.
 For example, this functionality can be used in listing or for previews;
 1. Possibility to resize Group images into tasks and run them against an asset catalog in the background;
-1. Supports all image formats.
+1. Supports image formats: Bmp, Gif, Jpeg, Pbm, Png, Tiff, Tga, WebP;

 ![image](https://user-images.githubusercontent.com/20122385/36428926-e483c5e6-1659-11e8-88aa-e4dc2b95b50b.png)